How to Build a Wine Cellar

-Our kit or do-it-yourself wine racks consist of an extensive line of pre-built wine storage racks and wine cabinets that can be combined to create a complete wine cellar storage solution.
-At 77.5"or 92.5" high and 13.5" deep, they are of the same quality as our custom wine racks, but have these distinct advantages.
+Our do-it-yourself or kit wine racks consist of an extensive line of pre-built wine storage racks and wine cabinets that can be combined to create a complete wine cellar storage solution.
+At 77.5" or 92.5" high and 13.5" deep, they are of the same quality as our custom wine racks, but have these distinct advantages.

 - They are available for quick shipment

 - They can be combined to create a custom looking wine cellar